 Riverfront Park Historic Columbia Canal

-rich historical background of the park, its amenities include picnic tables, benches, a playground, public restrooms and water fountains.
-There is also a beautiful brick amphitheater as well as a walkway that offers views of the inside of the 1906 water plant.
-The paved trail along the river is a popular area for runners, walkers and bicyclists of all skill levels.
+rich historical background , park amenities include picnic tables, benches, adult outdoor fitness equipment, public restrooms and water fountains.
+There is a beautiful brick amphitheater beside the vintage waterworks 1906 water plant.
+The asphalt and gravel trail along the river is a popular area for runners, walkers and bicyclists of all skill levels.
 Mile markers are located along the trail so that visitors can measure their travel distance.
-The trail runs two and a half miles and offers wonderful views of the river and easy access for great fishing.
+The trail extends for two and a half miles and offers wonderful views of the river and access to great fishing spots.

 Remember!
 Riverfront Park is a Department of the Parks and Recreation for the City of Columbia.
 All plants and animals are protected and please feel free to observe and photograph, but don't not handle or disturb them.